HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 2. Components/section 2-1 Basic Components.md

 2. Impedance matching
 3. Energy storage

-Together, capacitors and inductors form the foundation of tuned circuits that select specific frequencies—the heart of radio technology.
+Together, capacitors and inductors form the foundation of tuned circuits that select specific frequencies — the heart of radio technology.

 #### Understanding Circuit Configurations